 For those boots, besides wiping them down after I take them off, I use a very little bit of a spray of good quality furniture polish on the boots and wipe it off with a lintless cloth.
 This technique of using furniture polish was explained to me by several cops and affirmed by Ron Belanger of Big Black Boots.
 It works because the shafts of stock Dehner boots are synthetic, so that product doesn’t shine with wax.
 Also, the whole boot for shiny Chippewa or All American Patrol Boots have a thin plastic top coat that also doesn’t respond to traditional wax polish, so a quick wipe with furniture polish usually will restore the shine of the factory finish.

-My Dehner Boots have a leather vamp (foot), so I occasionally apply wax polish following Bootdog’s directions.
+My Dehner Boots have a leather vamp (foot), so I occasionally apply wax polish following Bootdog’s directions (if you can find it; as of July 2018, that information is no longer on the ‘net).
 Of all the boot-shine directions out there, these appear to be the easiest and most productive, and take the least time.

 What about exotic skin boots?
 Besides the daily wipe-down, I do occasionally use Bick 4, an exotic skin conditioner.
 I never ever use wax polish on exotic skins.